 - Engage with a VC which has a formal program to support individuals who have not yet founded a company, but likely will in the future.
 See our list of Completely Free Tech Accelerators: No equity, no cash cost.

 - Join a “Talent Investor”.
-Antler and Entrepreneur First both pay people a small stipend (~$2K/month) to iterate on and develop a fundable startup idea, and invest in the most promising ones.
+Antler, Entrepreneur First, and Visible Hands pay people a small stipend to iterate on and develop a fundable startup idea, and invest in the most promising ones.

 - Pay a small fee to a neutral company like Day One, OnDeck, or TackleBox to help you refine and validate your startup idea.
 Feedback.vc is a panel of VCs who will give you feedback.